moalhaddar/mic-indicator-visibilty-manager/README.md

 ![Annoying indicator hidden](./images/image-1.png)

-Another feature that this extension provides is hiding the mic based on the `application.id` property from the `pactl list source-outputs`, this way, you can even hide the mic icon if it's being used by certain trusted apps, such as OBS for example.
+This extension provides filtering capabilities to control when the microphone indicator is shown:
+1. Hide virtual sources (sources with `node.virtual = "true"`)
+2. Hide specific applications based on their `application.id`
+3. Hide sources based on any property-value combination

 # How to install
 Simply git clone this repository into the appropriate gnome extensions folder: